dougeby/IntuneDocs/intune/users-add.md

 - **User administrator** - (Office 365 and Intune) Resets passwords, monitors service health, adds and deletes user accounts, and manages service requests.
 The user management admin can’t delete a global admin, create other admin roles, or reset passwords for other admins.
 - **Intune Service administrator** - All Intune Global administrator permissions except permission to create administrators with **Directory Role** options.

 The account you use to create your Microsoft Intune subscription is a global administrator.
 As a best practice, do not use a global administrator for day-to-day management tasks.
-An administrator does not require a license to Intune to access the Intune portal.
+An administrator does not require a license to Intune to access the Azure portal.

 To access the Office 365 portal, your account must have a **Sign-in allowed** set.
-In the Intune portal under **Profile**, set **Block sign in** to **No** to allow access.
+In the Azure portal under **Profile**, set **Block sign in** to **No** to allow access.
 This status is different from having a license to the subscription.
 By default, all user accounts are **Allowed**.
 Users without administrator permissions can use the Office 365 portal to reset Intune passwords.

 ## Sync Active Directory and add users to Intune
 You can configure directory synchronization to import user accounts from your on-premises Active Directory to Microsoft Azure Active Directory (Azure AD) which includes Intune users.
 Having your on-premises Active Directory service connected with all of your Azure Active Directory-based services makes managing user identity much simpler.
 You can also configure single sign-on features to make the authentication experience for your users familiar and easy.
 By linking the same [Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-aadconnect/) with multiple services, the user accounts that you have previously synchronized are available to all cloud-based services.